Material Transfer Agreement

 Who signs MTAs for UT?
 Top

 - Most MTAs, like other contracts, are authorized for signature by a designated official at the UTHSC.
-In most instances, the authorized signatory is the Vice Chancellor for Finance and Operations.
-However, all contracts, including MTAs, that involve foreign entities require approval and signature by a system-level UT official (usually, the Vice Prersident and Treasurer of the University).
+In most instances, the authorized signatory is the Vice Chancellor for Research.
+However, all contracts, including MTAs, that involve foreign entities require approval and signature by a system-level UT official.

 - Faculty, Chairs, Deans, and other UT employees are not authorized to sign contracts (including MTAs) for UT.
 Only designated officials may sign contracts.